angelalonso/rust-ctl/README.md

 A flexible api server that defines object structure from a yaml file, and maps it to routes and a MySQL DB.

-# TL;DR: this is a work in progres, just started
+# TL;DR: this is a work in progress I just started

 ## The objects.yaml file